BasileBron/Data-Structure-and-Algorithm/README.md

 The load facto is defined by the percentage of filled slot in your table.
 A good load factor is generally around 50% the more it increase the more time it will take to manipulate the table.

+### Chaining

+Chaining is often compared with bucket. chaining is like having multiple buckets that represent

+We can allowed lambda to be larger than 1 however we still want to keep it low to avoid loss of efficiency

+### Rehashing

+First of all, why do we need Rehashing? imagine that your load factor has become one and that you have to resize your array.

+If your hash function is value % table size your are not going to end up on the right place we you search you items !

+that is why you need to reinsert everything with the new hash function.

 ### Conflict management

+#### Linear probing

+Linear probing is a form of open addressing technique.It allow us to manage colision in hashtable.
+When a collision occur we look on the index n+1 and go cell by cell until a empty one is found to store our key

+(in order for this to work you need to allways have an empty slot to avoid infite loop).
+#### Quadratic probing

+Quadratic probing use the same process but search each n+4 cell.
+#### Double hashing
+Double hashing is also the same process but instead of jumping each 1 or 4 cell we jump each **n** cell.
+To calculate **n** we use a second hash function.

+The second hash function is only used if a collision occur.
 __________________________________________________________________________________
 ## Graph